beeman/domino-on-vagrant/README.md

 ## Abstract

 This projects aims to deliver an environment to quickly deploy a Domino server on a virtual Linux machine.
-It does so by using [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) combined with a CentOS 6 image and some scripts.
+It does so by using [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) combined with a CentOS 6 image and some custom scripts.

+For managing the Domino server the great [Domino on Unix/Linux Start Script](http://www.nashcom.de/nshweb/pages/startscript.htm) by Daniel Nashed is used!

 ## Reasons